-Caballo Lake: Fishing for crappie was fair when using live white grubs.
+Caballo Lake: Fishing for crappie was slow to fair when using white grubs.
 Fishing for bass was slow to fair when using crankbaits.
-Fishing for walleye was fair to good when using small, red, deep-diving crankbaits.
 Fishing for white bass was fair when using small crankbaits.
-Fishing for catfish was good when using gizzard shad cut bait.
+Fishing for catfish was good when using live shad and gizzard shad cut bait.